 He wrote these famous lines from the poem VERSES ON THE PROSPECT OF PLANTING ARTS AND LEARNING IN AMERICA (1752):

 “Westward the Course of Empire takes its Way;

 A fifth shall close the Drama with the Day;

 Time’s noblest Offspring is the last.”

 The college was to be located on the isle of Bermuda, not that distant by sail.
 Unfortunately the funds for this enterprise were not forthcoming from the British Parliament, and so the Berkeley family returned to the British Isles, where he became the Bishop of Cloyne in Ireland.

-Bishop Berkeley gave his property and much of his library to Yale College upon departure in the summer of 1731.
+Bishop Berkeley gave his property and much of his library to Yale College upon his departure in the summer of 1731.
 Rent income from Whitehall was to be used for scholarships for those studying for the ministry at Yale; hence the name of the Berkeley Divinity School at Yale.
 In the nineteenth century, planners for the new University of California, named the town of its location after this eighteenth century philosopher.
-So his name continues to be associated with higher education until this day.
+So his name continues to be associated with higher education.